 6 Holiday Shopping Tips – Give More & Spend Less

-We’re each projected to spend about $936 on presents this holiday season.
-And by year’s end, the average household with credit card debt is expected to owe a record $8,557.
-In other words, it’s important to keep a watchful eye on your wallet during such an expensive time of year.
+We’re each projected to spend about $1,007 on presents this holiday season.
+Plus, the average household already owes more than $8,000 in credit card debt – nearly a record amount and still rising.
+So it will be very important to keep a watchful eye on your wallet during this expensive time of year.

 Make A Budget & Payback Plan: This might at first seem like broken-record advice, but you really do need to figure out exactly how much you can afford, whom you have to buy gifts for and what other expenses you’re likely to occur.
 Then allocate your available funds accordingly.
 WalletHub, of course, makes the process easier on you by giving you a suggested holiday budget.
 But you should still make plans for how to use it wisely if you want to make everyone, including your wallet, happy.